moalfaraj1/424-web-example/README.md

 ## Purpose
 to have code we can use for hands on exercises. we are also using this to see how rebasing and merging works.

+##Conflict on ConflictBranch
+This section is now different on the conflictbranch as soon as we save, close, add, and commit it.

 ##Conflict on Master
 this section will be different on the conflictbranch.
 ##Method